alexverboon/Hunting-Queries-Detection-Rules/Defender For Endpoint/MDE-MMA-AgentCleanup.md

 Use the queries below to identify any MMA Agents on your systems that run Defender processes through the MMA Agent or still communiate with the MDE Workspace.

+### Update the Query

+You will need your Defender for Endpoint Worspace ID.
+You'll find this by going to the Defender for Endpoint Settings, Onboarding Settnigs, and then select Windows 7 as the OS.

 ![WorkspalceID](./mde-downlevel-workspaceid.png)

+Update the variable withn the KQL query with your Workspace ID.

 ```kql
 let workspaceid = 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx';